chriv/vmws_module_rebuilder/README.md

 # VMware Workstation Auto-Signer for Linux Secure Boot

+VMware Workstation must already be installed to use this.

 This tool solves the issue where VMware Workstation modules (`vmmon`, `vmnet`) fail to load on Linux systems with Secure Boot enabled, particularly after Kernel updates.

 It creates a systemd service that runs **once at boot**, checks if the modules for the current kernel are compiled/signed, and if not, recompiles them, signs them with your MOK (Machine Owner Key), and loads them before the VMware service starts.